Anitachikita/DataEngineering-Project/README.md

 ![Alt Disney+](https://logowik.com/content/uploads/images/disney5456.jpg)
 ## Overview

 The Disney+ Project is a data engineering and analysis project that involves extracting, transforming, loading, analyzing and visualizing data from a CSV file containing information about Disney+ database (https://www.kaggle.com/).
-In this project I perform data analysis and visualize the findings using Python, pandas, SQLite, and Matplotlib.
+In this project I perform data analysis and visualize using Python, Pandas, SQLite, and Matplotlib.
 It focuses on exploring the content available on the Disney+ streaming platform and gaining insights into factors such as ratings, genres and more.

 For this project I had to get famiar with libraries such as "Pandas" and "Matplotlib".
 These libraries are very hepful in Data ralated projects.